The Woman Who Lived

 "The Woman Who Lived" is the sixth episode of the ninth series of the British science fiction television series Doctor Who.
 It was first broadcast on BBC One on 24 October 2015.
 It was written by Catherine Tregenna and directed by Ed Bazalgette.

 Set in 1651, about 800 years after the previous week's episode, "The Girl Who Died", the episode follows the alien time traveller the Twelfth Doctor (Peter Capaldi), while on the trail of an alien artefact that came to Earth, reuniting with Ashildr (Maisie Williams), the woman the Doctor made immortal in the previous episode.
 Ashildr, having renamed herself "Me", has isolated herself from mortal humans and seeks to use the artefact herself to travel to other planets.

 The episode was watched by 6.11 million viewers and received widespread praise.
-Aspects that were met with the most praise were Capaldi and Williams’ performances and the script.
+Aspects that were met with the most praise were Capaldi and Williams's performances and the script.